beecurrie/travelscape/README.md

 Click to view screenshot ⬇️
 [HTML Validation](https://prnt.sc/1ay91vh)
-*Minor iFrame errors with MAP VIEW on Slide 3 but necessary as external pull*
+*Minor iFrame errors with MAP VIEW on Slide 3 but necessary as external pull* *LI/UL Error is obselete because the code is an external pull for a working selection box* *The 'align' in line style is used to override the CSS alternatively to the important tag*

 ### CSS - w3 Schools CSS Validator